 Freedom to operate

 - explain if the applicants have freedom to operate for this project, for future development work, or for clinical use.
-If access is required, what IP does the project need access to for future development
+What IP does the project need access to for the project and for future development

 - if access to background IP is required, detail the organisations or individuals that hold the relevant background IP rights.
 If this background IP is held by a third party (or a non-academic applicant), has access been agreed?
 If not, why do you believe you will be able to access the required IP on reasonable terms